fmusenene/Student-Disciplinary-Management-System/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-CREATE DATABASE disciplinary_system;
-exit;

-ALTER TABLE users ADD COLUMN phone VARCHAR(20) UNIQUE AFTER email;